iamveronica/fototype/README.md

 http://veganbunny.com/projects/fireworksfototype/Fotos.htm

-This is a Fireworks Wireframe for an iPhone app I created for a college class.
+This is an Adobe Fireworks Wireframe for an iPhone app I created for a college class.

 I do not own all images in these files.